Siege of Kinsale: Battle

-Advancing toward Ardmartin, Wingfield observed the Irish Squadron Volant under Richard Tyrell approaching the Earl of Thomond's camp who upon seeing the English, halted.
-Following behind was the main battle of O'Neill about 400 yards distant advancing in good order along the ridge line screened by their cavalry.
+Advancing toward Ardmartin, Wingfield observed the Irish flying squadron, under Richard Tyrell, approaching the Earl of Thomond's camp; upon seeing the English, the Irish troops halted.
+Following behind was the main battle of O'Neill, about 400 yards distant, advancing in good order along the ridge line screened by their cavalry.
 At this stage, Mountjoy joined up with Wingfield's forces, and seeing the Irish in force decided to offer battle immediately.
 He ordered Sergeant Major John Berkeley to return to camp and bring up the two reserve regiments of Colonel Sir Oliver St John's (515 men) and Colonel Sir Henry Follyot's (595 men) to support Wingfield.
-O'Neill noting the advance of the English called a halt and ordered his forces to retire off Ardmartin back towards the Millwater.
-Wingfield losing sight of the Irish retiring off the ridgeline asked for permission to pursue and attack with his mounted men.
-Having gained the summit of Ardmartin, he could see the whole panoply of countryside stretched before him over which the two Irish units had fallen back in good order.
-The Irish had retired directly down the hill and across a ford where having passed a boggy area they formed up on the solid ground on the other side.
+O'Neill, noting the advance of the English, called a halt and ordered his forces to retire off Ardmartin back towards the Millwater.
+Wingfield, losing sight of the Irish retiring off the ridgeline, asked for permission to pursue and attack with his mounted men.
+Having gained the summit of Ardmartin, he could see the countryside stretched before him, over which the two Irish units had fallen back in good order.
+The Irish had retired directly down the hill and across a ford where, having passed a boggy area, they formed up on the solid ground on the other side.
 O'Neill's likely intention was that the boggy ground would offer protection against the English horse and funnel the English across the fords into his waiting shot.
 At this point, the Earl of Clanrickard was insistent that the Marshal immediately move off the heights and cross the ford to engage the Irish.
-Whatever the purpose of O'Neills decision to retire he had firmly passed the initiative back to Mountjoy and was taking the fateful choice that was to cost him a battle, a campaign, a war and a kingdom.
+Whatever the purpose of O'Neill's decision to retire, he had firmly passed the initiative back to Mountjoy and was taking the fateful choice that was to cost him a battle, a campaign, a war and a kingdom.